Sensitivity analysis of the perturbed utility stochastic traffic equilibrium: Sensitivity analysis

-The proof of Theorem ~\ref{prop:jacobian_equilibrium_cost} carries through even if the separability implicit in Assumption~\ref{A:3} is relaxed.
-Indeed, we only need link cost functions to be strictly monotone in aggregate link flows in the sense that $\nabla_{x} c(x^*; \theta)$ must be positive definite, which also ensures the existence of the inverse function $\zeta^{-1}(c; \theta)$.
+The proof of Theorem~\ref{thm:jacobian_equilibrium_cost} carries through even if the separability implicit in Assumption~\ref{A:3} is relaxed.
+Indeed, we only need link cost functions to be strictly monotone in aggregate link flows in the sense that $\nabla_{x} c(x^*; \theta)$ must be positive definite, which also ensures the existence of the inverse function $\zeta^{-1}(c; \theta)$ and positive definiteness of $\nabla_c \zeta^{-1}(c^*; \theta)$.

-Using Theorem \ref{prop:jacobian_equilibrium_cost}, we can compute the sensitivity of equilibrium link flows using the chain rule.
-We state this as a proposition for easy reference. \begin{proposition} The Jacobian of equilibrium link flows with respect to parameters $\theta$, $\nabla x^*(\theta)$ is
+Furthermore, Theorem \ref{thm:jacobian_equilibrium_cost} implies that equilibrium link costs are functions of parameters $y$, that is $c^*(y)$.
+Hence, the aggregate equilibrium link flows are also implicit functions of the parameters $y$, i.e., $x^*(c^*(y); q) = \sum_{q\in\mathcal{W}} q^w x^{w*}(c^*(y))$.
+We can then compute the sensitivity of equilibrium link flows using the chain rule.
+We state this as a theorem for easy reference. \begin{theorem} Suppose conditions in Theorem~\ref{thm:jacobian_equilibrium_cost} hold, the Jacobian of equilibrium link flows with respect to parameters $y$, $\nabla_y x^{w*}(c(y))$ and $\nabla x^*(y)$ respectively, are